O PEDROUZO – SANTIAGO

-Our Compostelas – proof that we’ve walked the famous Camino de Santiago in Spain
+Our Compostelas – proof that we walked the famous Camino de Santiago in Spain

-Once we’ve received our Compostelas, we’ve explored the old city and found Carl and John in one of the bars.
-We’ve spent some time with them and Carl told us that he was already planning his next Camino.
-Our “Three wise men” also walked in and it was a fun time with everyone.
+After we received our Compostelas, we explored the old city and found Carl and John in one of the bars.
+We spent some time with them and Carl told us that he was already planning his next Camino.
+The “Three wise men” also walked in and it was just such a fun time with everyone.

-We were not sure whether we will undertake another Camino again and just wanted to enjoy this moment … but never say never!
+We were not sure whether we will undertake another Camino and just wanted to enjoy this moment … but never say never!
 For now, I think it’s safe to say that I want my feet to rest and that this might take some time!

 The “Three wise men” from USA/Korea

 Berto, John and Carl

-Me and Berto found a restaurant later that evening where the two of us could celebrate our arrival in Santiago.
+Berto and I found a restaurant later that evening where the two of us could celebrate our arrival in Santiago.

 I felt extremely blessed to have done this with my husband – he never once complained when he had to wait for me (or had to carry my boots for 680km and even sometimes my backpack).
 If I ever walk the Camino again, it would be on the condition that Berto must be by my side!
 He is such an inspiration and motivator that, for me, everything always seems possible.

-We’ve slept like there were no tomorrow!
-After we’ve had breakfast, we took a stroll through the old city and spent some more time exploring all the beautiful old streets and shops.
-We’ve also found a café that made the most delicious churros (this time with thick chocholate sauce)!
+We slept like there were no tomorrow!
+After breakfast the following morning, we took a stroll through the old city and spent some more time exploring all the beautiful old streets and shops.
+We also found a café that made the most delicious churros (this time with thick chocholate sauce)!

 Churros with chocholate sauce!

-Later that afternoon, we’ve hooked up with Carl again.
+Later that afternoon, we hooked up with Carl again.
 John already left for his home country, Ireland.
 And then, to our surprise, Monica (our dear friend from Sweden) contacted us and said she also arrived in Santiago.
-We’ve spent the rest of the afternoon celebrating our reunion.
+We spent the rest of the afternoon celebrating our reunion.

 Monica, Carl, me and Berto joined by other pilgrims – all celebrating our arrival in Santiago

-We’ve spent another day in Santiago, before we’ve said our goodbyes to everyone.
+We spent another day in Santiago, before we said our goodbyes to everyone.